 DX for sports and wildlife photography

-Many sports and wildlife photographers prefer to shoot with DX, because it gives them better “reach” (due to the crop factor), which translates to smaller lenses and lighter camera bodies (actually, that’s not true – see this article for thorough explanation).
+Many sports and wildlife photographers prefer to shoot with DX, because it gives them better “reach”.
 They like the faster FPS speeds and robust AF – two important features we only see in top of the line DSLRs like Nikon D4 today.
 Unfortunately, I do not think Nikon wants to keep these folks in consideration, not for long.
 I think Nikon’s general stance on this situation is “sports and wildlife folks often shoot with expensive telephoto lenses, so they should be able to afford high-end camera bodies”.
 At the same time, DSLRs like Nikon D7000 have gotten much faster and better, so Nikon might be just bringing those high-end features to cheaper mid-level cameras, instead of trying to sell an expensive APS-C camera body.

 Full-frame DSLR is here to stay